Skip to main content

 2. Scrape-only is half the agent loop.
 Once an agent does search-then-read, ZenRows handles only the read step.
 Teams either bolt on a separate SERP API or build their own. fastCRW collapses search and scrape behind one credential and one rate limit.

 3. Per-request cost compounds at agent scale.
-ZenRows' tiered plans (around $69/mo entry, scaling sharply with concurrency and "premium" residential requests) are predictable for small workloads but get expensive once an agent fan-outs to dozens of URLs per user query. fastCRW's flat credits, plus a self-host option, decouple cost from request volume.
+ZenRows' tiered plans (around $69/mo entry, scaling sharply with concurrency and "premium" residential requests; as cited above) are predictable for small workloads but get expensive once an agent fan-outs to dozens of URLs per user query. fastCRW's flat credits, plus a self-host option, decouple cost from request volume.

-4. Rust efficiency moves the unit economics. fastCRW averages 833ms per scrape and runs in 6.6 MB of resident memory on the reference workload.
+4. Rust efficiency moves the unit economics. fastCRW keeps a lightweight resident set on the reference workload (see the public benchmark for the full latency distribution).
 That makes co-locating scraping with the agent on the same VM cheap, instead of paying a managed scraper for every read.

 5. MCP is now table stakes.
 Claude Desktop, Cursor, and LangGraph agents expect MCP tools. fastCRW exposes search, scrape, crawl, map, and extract as MCP tools out of the box.
 ZenRows has no first-party MCP server, so the wrapper is on you.